Skip to content

 Grammarly

-Spell check isn’t perfect, and editing my own work is not always easy.
+Spell check isn’t perfect, and editing my work is not always easy.
 For that reason, Grammarly is one of my most important tools for blogging.
-It is a browser extension that checks my spelling, grammar, punctuation, and word usage in real-time.
-It has really helped improve my writing because I’m more conscious of the mistakes that I commonly make.
+It is a browser extension that checks my spelling, grammar, punctuation, and word usage in real time.
+It has helped improve my writing because I’m more conscious of the mistakes that I commonly make.
 In addition, the time that it takes for me to finish a blog post has easily been cut in half.
-The free version works just fine, but I subscribe to the premium plan for the additional features.
+The free version works just fine, but you can subscribe to the premium plan for additional features.

 Writing a blog can be a lot of work!
 Thankfully these tools make it easier.